Matrix Determinant Calculator

 - The determinant formula for larger matrices gets quite complicated.
 Its number of summands is equal to the number of permutations of the number that is the matrix's side.
-This means that the determinant of a 2x2 matrix has only two summands, but for 5x5 matrices, we get 120 summands;
+This means that the determinant of a 2×2 matrix has only two summands, but for 5×5 matrices, we get 120 summands;

 - There are ways to make the calculations easier.
-For example, finding the determinant of a 4x4 matrix can be changed into the problem of how to find the determinant of a 3x3 matrix.
-We'll look into some such properties of determinants in section; and
+For example, finding the determinant of a 4×4 matrix can be changed into the problem of how to find the determinant of a 3×3 matrix.
+We'll look into some such properties of determinants in "Properties of determinants" section; and

 So, what is a determinant?
-It's a number, we've learnt that much.
+It's a number; we've learned that much.
 But why is it useful?
 Where does it appear?

 The matrix determinant is an extremely helpful and often-used tool in linear algebra.
 Whenever we have a matrix and want to understand it, the determinant is one of the first things we turn to.
-For instance, every system of linear equations can be described by a matrix, and its determinants help us find the solution, for example, by using Cramer's rule.
+For instance, every system of linear equations can be described by a matrix.
+Its determinants help us find the solution, for example, by using Cramer's rule, which you can find in our Cramer's rule calculator.
 Moreover, when we use matrices to describe a linear transformation, it's often best to diagonalize them.
 How do we do that?
 With determinants, of course.